 Each supplier’s payment plans may differ.
 Unless you indicate otherwise, you will remain on Auto Pay (automatic bank draft) for any charges billed by Vectren.

 All suppliers must meet stringent requirements to participate in the program, and suppliers serving residential customers must be certified by the Public Utilities Commission of Ohio.
 The Choice program has been designed to include safeguards to provide natural gas to participants even if natural gas is not received by the supplier.

 Vectren is no longer supplying natural gas to customers.
 Since 2008, Vectren has been conducting an auction process whereby suppliers bid for the right to provide the natural gas commodity to customers who have not actively chosen a supplier.
-Five natural gas suppliers won the right to provide gas supply to Vectren customers at the Standard Choice Offer (SCO) price.
-Those companies are DTE Energy Supply, Direct Energy Services, Ohio Natural Gas, Constellation New Energy Gas Division and IGS Energy.
+Four natural gas suppliers won the right to provide gas supply to Vectren customers at the Standard Choice Offer (SCO) price.
+Those companies are DTE Gas Supply, Constellation New Energy, Spire Marketing and SouthStar Energy Services.
 This auction occurs every January.